Jari Kessler: 2019–20 season

-2020–21 season: Debut for Croatia
+2020–21 season: International debut for Croatia

-Kessler made his international debut for Croatia at the 2020 CS Budapest Trophy, where he placed seventh.
-In November 2020, he won gold at the NRW Trophy in Germany.
+Coached by Lorenzo Magri, Angelina Turenko, Alisa Mikonsaari, and Eva Martinek, Kessler made his international debut for Croatia at the 2020 CS Budapest Trophy, where he placed seventh.
+In November, he would win gold at the NRW Trophy in Germany.
+He subsequently finished the season with a twelfth-place finish at the 2021 International Challenge Cup.